 Every Cloud Has A Silver Lining

-With all that said, Yellowstone covered in snow is a magical place.
+With all that said, Yellowstone covered in snow is a truly magical place.
 We felt fortunate to see both sun and snow in the park.

-It never got above freezing during the 4 days we spent inside the park, which made mornings and evenings dangerously cold to be out taking photographs – but we had full ski gear on and didn’t have to share the photography dance floor with dozens of others.
+This meant mornings and evenings were dangerously cold to be out taking photographs but we had full ski gear on.
+And at least we didn’t have to share the photography dance floor with dozens of others!

 Are you planning to fly to a nearby airport and hire a car to explore Yellowstone?
 Read our in depth guide on the best airports near Yellowstone to help plan your visit.

 What Can You Do To Prepare?

 - Keep abreast of the current road status report for Yellowstone.
 This also shows ongoing national park projects which can keep certain areas closed (not just in October but all year in some instances).

 - Add a day or two of fudge around your itinerary if possible in case you can’t get in our out of the park.

 - Have a backup plan for entering the park.
 For example, South entrance closes, so you will enter via West entrance.